brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

 par(mfrow = c( 1, 1))
 ```

-There area still issues with all 3 of our plots, despite this since our data set is of length *n* = 731 the qq-plots do not have to be perfect.
+There are still issues with our plots.

 In order to fix the violations in linearity-assumptions, we will consider a response transformation: